 Tongue Piercing Healing Process & Care Guide

 Tongue piercings are one of those piercings that really make a statement, but only if you look after them properly.
-The tongue piercing healing stage is extremely important, and you should care of your new piercing as best as you can throughout this initial phase.
+The tongue piercing healing stage is extremely important, and you should take care of your new piercing as best as you can throughout this initial phase.

 Tongue Piercings are mysterious.
 They are somewhat hidden, but immediately noticeable the moment you talk.
 If you're considering a tongue piercing thinking you'll be able to hide it from your boss, think again!
 That flash of jewelry is a real attention-getter.